László Hunyady de Kéthely

 He served as clerk and secretary of Prince Pál Esterházy de Galántha, the Palatine of Hungary.
 Hunyady was appointed personalis (the representative of the King's person in the jurisdiction) in 1723 but he died before taking the office.

+Personal life

+He married twice: his first wife was Baroness Mária Perényi de Perény and his second wife was Anna Sándor de Szlavnicza.
+He had a son.